 Bilateral agreements.
 These sit outside the general framework and are not being revised in the same pass.
 Some, including certain ASEAN neighbors and South Korea, carry stay periods of up to 90 days.

-Thai authorities have described the change as an effort to reduce overlapping entry categories and address concerns about visa-exempt entry being used for purposes beyond short-term tourism.
+Thai authorities have described the broader change as an effort to reduce overlapping entry categories and address concerns about visa-exempt entry being used for purposes beyond short-term tourism.

 Extensions, and what they do and don't solve